gabrieldrn/gabrieldrn/README.md

 🇫🇷 Android developer based in 🇨🇦

-Android tech lead wannabe, graphic design enthusiast and ⛵ lover.
+Graphic design enthusiast and ⛵ lover

+Current goal is to become an Android tech lead 💪🏻

 <!---
 gabrieldrn/gabrieldrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.